 I'll never forget my father throwing watermelon rinds with seeds like footballs in the farthest area of our family property as a child and me being fascinated when there was a full field of watermelons later on.
 I'm not an extreme watermelon fan, but helped everyone eat them, as well as my father shared them with neighbors in the community.

-My mother attended university in communications and to those who study and apply astrology, her Sun sign is Virgo, which is linked to Mercury, the planetary body astrologically speaking, that is the promoter/influencer of communication.
+My mother attended university in communications and for those who study and apply astrology, her Sun sign is Virgo, which is linked to Mercury, the planetary body, astrologically speaking, that is the promoter/influencer of communication.
 In astrology, Virgo is exalted in Mercury for those that were not aware.
 Although I don't believe she has a Mercury in Virgo placement, it's still interesting!

 Well, enough of astrology.
 I'm not trying to persuade.
 I thought it may be of significance to beginners or others who closely observe astrology.

 My studies and experiences have been of an eclectic nature, from education, being a part of guidance and assistance when it was requested for workforce individuals that experienced brain trauma and additional persons with exceptional status, and Health Information Management.
 I have observed many people striving to overcome various challenges and improve their existence and that's what led me to many of the interests I have today.
 As well as the need for myself to maintain balance in life no matter any course to come.